RiccardoMearini/UrmaDealGenie/docs/TroubleShooting.md

 # General Issues
 These issues and trouble shooting tips are common across AWS, Windows, Mac, Linux and Docker.
+## My Deals or Bots are not updating
+This quite often is simply because the `Update: false` setting is at the top of your `dealrules.json` file.
+Modify the file to `Update: true` and try again.

 ## GetExchange fails due to Invalid 3C API
 If you see the following error: